 On the web-site her works in painting, graphics, murals and design are presented.
 Her artist’s projects – New Heraldry of Russia, Know Your Place, Happy Savage, Porcelain for Propaganda, Roses For Me, Red & Black, Personal Baggage, Hunting & Gathering and others – show the interest in contemporary mythology and ideology, folklore art, pop-culture and mass-media.

-Art works by Marina Koldobskaya are in The State Hermitage Museum, Museum of Political History of Russia, The State Art Gallery of Tatarstan (Kazan), Museum of Non-conformist Art, Collection of St. Petersburg Central Exhibition Hall, Museum of Contemporary Art of St. Petersburg University, Center for Comtemporary Arts n.a.
+Art works by Marina Koldobskaya are in The State Hermitage Museum, The State Russian Museum, Museum of Political History of Russia, Museum of Art of St. Petersburg, New Museum (St. Petersburg), The State Art Gallery of Tatarstan (Kazan), Museum of Non-conformist Art, Collection of St. Petersburg Central Exhibition Hall, Museum of Contemporary Art of St. Petersburg University, Center for Comtemporary Arts n.a.
 S.Kuryokhin, Kuoysei No Sato Museum (Fukuoka), Angerlehner Museum (Thalheim bei Wels), CSAR (Venice), many galleries, corporative and private collections over the world.